firecat53/bitwarden-menu/README.md

 - Using `hatch`:
     - `hatch shell`: provies venv with editable installation.
     - `hatch build` && `hatch publish`: build and publish to Pypi.
+- Using `nix`:
+    - `nix develop`: Provides development shell with all dependencies.
+      Edit and run similar to `pip install -e .` or `hatch shell`.

 ## Planned features